 Indeed, this is what you might call the Cadillac of rangefinders.
 I also just like the way this product feels in your hand.
 The exterior consists of a durable rubber coating that will be able to withstand regular use and even a small drop should such a thing occur.

-I really loved the fact that you get all of the high-end features typically associated with rangefinders, all for a price that doesn’t completely overwhelm.
+I really loved the fact that you get all of the high-end features typically associated with rangefinders, all for a price that doesn’t completely overwhelm you.

-This is a great option for players that want the best features they can get your hands on without paying hundreds and hundreds of dollars to get it.
+This is a great option for golf players that want the best features they can get their hands on without paying hundreds and hundreds of dollars to get it.

 Granted, it is still fairly pricey, but it beats out the Bushnell and still provides you all of the quality you could possibly want.
 This unit features a pulse vibration component that activates anytime the flag comes within your sites.